vojir/tprochazka-restful/README.md

 }
 ```

-But remember to keep REST API stateless.
+**Tip:** Be careful using this authentication (and standard things such as user's Identity).
+Remember to keep REST API stateless.
+Being pragmatic, this is not a good approach but it's the simplest one.

 ### SecuredAuthentication
 When third-party clients are connected you have to find another way how to authenticate these requests. `SecuredAuthentication` is more or less the answer.
 It's based on sending hashed data with private key.
 Since the data is already encrypted, it not depends on SSL.
 Authentication process is as follows: